Support, Networking, and Meet Up Groups

 Supporters of Older Adults with Disabilities

-Date and Time: Third Friday of every month, 10:00 a.m. – 11:30 a.m.
+Date and Time: Third Friday of every month, 10:00 a.m. to 11:30 a.m.

 Ages: Parents/Caregivers of adult children ages 27 and older

 Are you the primary parent or supporter for someone who is aging?
 Do you feel an urgency to plan for the future for your family member with IDD as you get older?
 If so, this is the group for you!
-Please join us for coffee and conversation around ensuring a good life for our family members after we’re gone.
+Please join us for coffee and conversation around ensuring a good life for our family members after were gone.
 For more information or to RSVP, contact Mary Anne Tolliver at 314-817-2218.

 Innovative Housing Solutions